stegripe/rawon/docs/COOKIES_SETUP.md

 cache/cookies.txt
 ```

 The bot will use this file if it exists.
-However, the `!login` method is recommended as it handles cookie refresh automatically.
+However, the `!login` method is recommended as it provides a simpler workflow.

 ### Security Notes